dovecot/documentation/docs/core/config/auth/databases/ldap.md

 * Connect to ldap port (389) and use STARTTLS command.
 Use [[setting,ldap_starttls,yes]] to enable this.

 See the [[link,ssl_configuration]] settings for how to configure TLS.

+The default LDAP settings are read (by OpenLDAP) from `/etc/ldap/ldap.conf`.
+These are used by Dovecot, unless overridden by the Dovecot configuration.
+Note that if either [[setting,ssl_client_ca_file]] or [[setting,ssl_client_ca_dir]] is set, neither default is used from `ldap.conf`.

 Not all of Dovecot SSL settings are supported by the LDAP library.
 Below is the list of supported settings:

 <SettingsComponent tag="ssl-ldap" level="3" />